SPAMfighter Exchange Module is an Exchange Server antispam product for Exchange 2000, 2003, 2007 and 2010, and also for Small Business Server.

 The SPAMfighter pricing page lists the license costs from 5 users up to 2500 users and I would easily recommend it for Exchange Server environments of that size range.

-Disclosure: SPAMfighter is a paid advertiser on this website.
+Disclosure: SPAMfighter has been a paid advertiser on this website.